Language Switcher

 ・No children 6 years old of age and under are admitted.

-・No group (5 people and more) are admitted.
+・No groups (5 people or more) are admitted.

 Closed Tuesdays.
 Saturday, Sunday and Holiday are currently take-out only.